kumahq/kuma-website/docs/docs/0.6.0/documentation/networking.md

 * TCP
     * `5443`: The port for the admission webhook, only enabled in `Kubernetes`
     * `5681`: the HTTP API server that is being used by `kumactl`, and that you can also use to retrieve Kuma's policies and - when running in `universal` - that you can use to apply new policies.
 Manipulating the dataplane resources is not possible.
-It also exposes the Kuma GUI at `/gui`
+    * `5683`: the HTTP server that exposes Kuma UI.

 ### Remote Control Plane